JonasKoenig/CodeOnMyMind/projects/haskell-notes/README.md

 # Notes on Haskell

-🚧 work in progress

 Haskell is a programming language, that relies on the functional programming paradigm.
 I will explain the core concept and introduce the syntax.

 ## Functional Programming

-- Others are not dysfunctional :)

-- focus more on the what than the how

-- statically typed

-- lazy evaluation
+Functional programming (FP) transforms data just like mathematical functions do.
+A function takes one or more arguments and describes a calculation to determine a result.

+Functions are stateless.
+Therefore, if you apply the same function to the same argument twice, it will return the same result.
+In other programming styles, saving variables and changing them over time forces you to think much more carefully about your workflow.
+FP allows you to focus more on the what, than the how.

-- I find it most helpful to define functional programming by thinking about differences to imperative programming
+I find it most helpful to define FP by thinking about differences to imperative (classical) programming:

 |                   | Functional                        | Imperative                    |
 |:------------------|:----------------------------------|:------------------------------|